Isacco-B/web3-auction/README.md

 # Final Start2Impact BlockChain Project

-- A platform to manage the sale of electric vehicles through a charity auction for a micromobility company.
+- A platform for managing the sale of electric vehicles through a charity auction for a micromobility company.
+Users can register and place bids, with completed transactions recorded on the blockchain.
+Built with Django.
 - License: MIT

 how does it work?